|Health service access atlas single map|

-Fifteen percent of people reported unmet need for health care; this increased to 22 percent of those aged 15–44
+Fifteen percent of people reported unmet need for health care

-- How does this finding correlate with studies such as the Piper report which identified people being diagnosed late with cancer in emergency departments?
+- How does this finding correlate with studies such as the Piper project, which identified people being diagnosed late with cancer in emergency departments?

 - Are there models of care that might work better?

-- What is the GP FTE per capita by region?
+- What is the GP full-time equivalent (FTE) per capita by region?
 What other models of care, such as nurse practitioners or health improvement practitioners, could be used?

 - Are there sufficient GPs to serve the population?